wGEric/sumologic/README.md

-# sumologic
+# Nutmeg Sumologic integration

-Golang libraries for sumologic
+Contains libraries and utilities for sending data to hosted Sumologic collectors